ayrt-n/invesddit-api/README.md

 # Invesddit

-## A finance/investing related social media website
+Backend Rails API for Invesddit, a finance/investing related social media website (similar to Reddit).

 WORK IN PROGRESS